danavery/AudioLoop/docs/candidate_selection_explained.md

 - **Prediction**: Whether it's the target class (e.g., "siren") or not ("not_siren")
 - **Confidence**: The maximum probability from the softmax output (0.0 to 1.0)
 - **Entropy**: A measure of uncertainty in the prediction
+- **Probabilities**: Raw probabilities for positive and negative classes

 ### 2. Confidence Calculation
 ```python